jessgreene9/README-generator/README.md

 # README-generator
-An application that prompts the user through the command line and generates a README file for their project.
+An application that prompts the user to enter information that will generate a quality README file.